Obstructions to the integrability of VB-algebroids

 \subsection{$\mathcal{VB}$-algebroids}

 As for the case of a \vbg, a \vba can be thought of as a Lie algebroid object in the category of vector bundles.
-More precisely, one may consider a commutative square in which every arrow corresponds to the projection of a vector bundle structure:
+More precisely, one may consider a commutative square in which vertical arrows correspond to Lie algebroid structures while horizontal arrows to the projection of a vector bundle structure:

 We shall denote by $m$ the homogeneous structure corresponding to the top horizontal bundle $D\to A$ and by $m^E$ the one corresponding to $E\to M$.